“Lord, prepare me to be a sanctuary. Pure and holy, tried and true. With thanksgiving, I’ll be a living sanctuary for You.”

 —Randy Scruggs, John W. Thompson

 In recent years, I have been interviewing people, asking them to tell their own stories about why they no longer attend church.
 The personal accounts have been emotional–noting piousness, hypocrisy, and narrow-mindedness among other church attendees and leaders.
 People (yes, people) were the common determinant in decisions to stray from the Christian Church as a proverbial sheep wanders from its flock.
-I will be sharing excerpts from these interviews in upcoming blogs because they speak to a relevant conversation about the growing call for respect toward people rather than bigotry and bullying.
+I will be sharing excerpts from these interviews in upcoming blog posts because they speak to a relevant conversation about the growing call for respect toward people rather than bigotry and bullying.
 Stay tuned for interviews surrounding timely communication on topics that include homosexuality, racism, sexism, abuse of power, pretense of virtue, autism, child molestation, and Biblical questioning.

 My Prayer to Passage today was from the book ‘Jesus Calling’ by Sarah Young.
 I prayed that today’s passage in the day book would bring me solace of spirit for the introduction of these interviews to you.
 Here is the passage for July 29:

 “Come to Me Continually.
 I am meant to be the Center of your consciousness, the Anchor of your soul.
-Your mind will wander from Me, but the questions is how far you allow it to wander.
+Your mind will wander from Me, but the question is how far you allow it to wander.
 An anchor on a short rope lets a boat drift only slightly before the taut line tugs the boat back toward the center.
 Similarly, as you drift away from Me, My Spirit within you gives a tug, prompting you to return to Me.
 As you become increasingly attuned to My Presence, the length of rope on your soul’s Anchor is shortened.
-You wander only a short distance before feeling that inner tug–telling you to return to your true Center in Me.”
+You wander only a short distance before feeling that inner tug – telling you to return to your true Center in Me.”

 We have this hope as an anchor for the soul, firm and secure.
 It enters the inner sanctuary behind the curtain.